 Looking back, I can now see why this photograph of a tree ended up a silhouette.
 The camera most likely set its exposure based on the background.
 Which in this case was a brightened sky, created by the sunset.
 Doing this resulted in the tree and foreground being very underexposed (black).

-General tips for recreating the silhouette photograph
+General tips for silhouette photography>

 - Firstly set your digital camera to spot, partial or centre-weighted metering.